kubeflow/kfp-tekton/tekton-catalog/condition/README.md

 # condition
-Conditional statements are frequently used in Tekton and as such a catalog condition has been provided as a simple way to invoke conditions.
+Conditional statements are frequently used in Kubeflow Pipelines, and as such a Tekton Catalog Task for conditions has been provided as a simple way to invoke conditions.
+This is pending the support for formal Conditions spec in Tekton V1beta1 API, which is being developed according the [design specs in Tekton community](https://docs.google.com/document/d/1kESrgmFHnirKNS4oDq3mucuB_OycBm6dSCSwRUHccZg/edit).

 ## Parameters
 - operand1 - The left hand side operand of the condition